 Incorporating CSIA in Vapor Intrusion Investigations

 Land Science is pleased to present a webinar with Dora Taggart, President of Microbial Insights, Inc., and Sam Rosolina, PhD, Analytical Chemist and Manager of the Compound Specific Isotope Analysis (CSIA) Laboratory at Microbial Insights.
-In this webinar, Dora and Sam will discuss incorporating CSIA in vapor intrusion investigations.
-They will be joined by Tom Szocinski, CEP, Director of Vapor Intrusion at Land Science, who will discuss innovative new vapor barrier technologies that are more protective and more cost-effective.
+In this webinar, Dora and Sam discuss incorporating CSIA in vapor intrusion investigations.
+They are joined by Tom Szocinski, CEP, Director of Vapor Intrusion at Land Science, who discusses innovative new vapor barrier technologies that are more protective and more cost-effective.

 Learn the following in this free webinar: